-Great Battles for Boys: World War II Pacific takes young readers to the front lines of the Pacific Theater of the war.
-The stunning history opens with the Flying Tigers, the wild American soldiers fighting against Japan before the bombing of Pearl Harbor.
+Great Battles for Boys: World War II Pacific takes young readers to the front lines of the Pacific Theater of World War II.

-After Japan's deadly surprise attack on Hawaii, the battles storm across the Pacific Ocean in the lethal "island hopping" military strategy that brought Victory Over Japan.
+Following Japan's deadly surprise attack, the battles storm across the Pacific Ocean in a lethal "island hopping" military strategy that brought Victory Over Japan.

 "Bite-sized history for active boys.
 Joe is my son's history teacher at our homeschool co-op.
 The chapters are short enough for a single sitting and involve one campaign.
 There's also a section in each chapter subtitled, "Who Fought", which focuses on one real person in that campaign..."
 5 Stars, A Mom